Arhavi: Geography

 Arhavi Black Sea Region is located in the eastern Black Sea.
-In the northern Black Sea, west of Hopa, Yusufeli border in the east and south is surrounded by hazelnut.
+It is bordered by the Black Sea in the North, the city lies west of Hopa and east of the Yusufeli border.
+The South is surrounded by hazelnut forests.

-Is a typical Black Sea climate prevails in the district.
-Warm summers, cool winters have passed.
-In every season rainfall is common in districts with high humidity.
-Climate, tea, nuts, corn, and is suitable for citrus cultivation.
+A typical Black Sea climate prevails in the district, characterized by warm summers and cool winters.
+In every season rainfall is common.
+The humid and mild climate is suitable for the cultivation of tea, nuts, corn and citrus.

 The people of Arhavi are mainly Laz and the district attracts visitors from neighbouring Georgia.

 Landforms

 Arhavi's terrain is mountainous and hilly.
 The surface of the district forms the eastern Black Sea mountains and outlines Poplar (Kapisre) Time course of the river that connects him with deep valleys that constitute half.
 Districts in the region over the central plains, where the plane is no exception.

 Very rugged topography of the district and the supply structure is defective in a particular period and it says connecting Şahinkaya Poplar, agar, Fish, and Lome says Double Bridge and erode the land is deeply split.
 Therefore, roughly 2000 ft from the area between the flat coastal plain with no backup is not found immediately.
 Poplar Box and connect to it says the deep valleys that have opened branches in the district but also the most important transportation creates güzergahlarini.

 Arhavi most dominant topographical features are also especially the mountains to the south will rise up to 3000 meters.
 The main peaks Kiziltepe (3210 m), Çatkaya (2985 m), Sheep Plateau (2292 m), Mete (2142 m), Sewing (2068 m), Watts (1180 m), Agra (1143 m), top peak (1049 m), Demirağa (1013 m) is.
 From north to south within the rapidly rising terrain south of the plateau is in place.
 30–2000 meters bulnmaktadır numerous plateaus.
 Mainly agar, Soguksu, Şenyurt, Summer, of Spring, the Raiders, sunny, Mete Aydin express this village.
 Glacial erosion in this area is to be effective in large and small lakes are numerous.
 Their main gadit, Sarıgöl, variegated, Büyükagara, and karagöllerdir Küçükagara.